flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

+We also see that this user cannot upload new Personal Data information into CEF Context Broker.
+Now, we check
+if we can access to the new data:

 #### :three::four: Request

-Now, we check if we can access to the new data:

 ```bash
 http GET http://localhost:1027/ngsi-ld/v1/entities/urn:ngsi-ld:Person:person011?options=keyValues \